Learn The Basics of .htaccess

 Restricting Access to Certain Files with .htaccess

-We can restrict access to certain files with .htaccess like below:
+We can restrict access to certain files with .htaccess, like below:

 <Files .env>